 - Portable Changing Pad- I’ve mentioned the Skip Hop Pronto!
 Changing Station in a past post, because I love it!
 With two babies to carry around when it’s time to change, sometimes you just might want to change them in whatever room you happen to be in.
 A changing pad that you can take anywhere is so, so helpful.
 There are other portable changing pads out there, which would serve the same purpose, but we traveled a lot, and this one had ample storage for diaper cream and wipes for both babies.

 Now, that concludes our list of items that we felt were life savers for bringing home our twins.
 There are a few extras that I wanted to mention, that may not be absolutely necessary, but helped us out a lot.
+Also, if you are interested in checking out items you DON’T need, you can check out my friend Ashley’s wonderful post at Parenting the Principal!

 - Rock n’ Play Sleeper– Our twins LOVED these sleepers.
 The little nuggets would snuggle up in these babies and fall right asleep.
 I say they aren’t necessities, because you’ll have cribs or a Pack n’ Play, or even co-sleep, but if you’re looking for way to induce an insta-nap, then this is it!
 It vibrates, you can rock it, your cat can rock it, etc. It’s awesome.
 One for each baby, clearly!